dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 The debugger provides a way to signal any restart for which a handler is available at a given point in application execution.
-Restarts are part of the Dylan language’s condition system, and are explained in chapter 7 of the DRM.
+Restarts are part of the Dylan language's condition system, and are explained in chapter 7 of the DRM.

 You can use the debugger to signal a restart if your application has